Louis van Gaal: Style of management

+Despite his achievements, Cruyff was often critical of what he perceived as being Van Gaal's more rigid coaching style, in comparison to his own more intuitive approach, commenting: "Van Gaal has a good vision on football.
+But it's not mine.
+He wants to gel winning teams and has a militaristic way of working with his tactics.
+I don't.
+I want individuals to think for themselves and take the decision on the pitch that is best for the situation...
+I don't have anything against computers, but you judge football players intuitively and with your heart.
+On the basis of the criteria which are now in use at Ajax [recommended by Van Gaal] I would have failed the test.
+When I was 15, I could barely kick the ball 15 metres with my left and with the right maybe 20 metres.
+I would not have been able to take a corner.
+Besides, I was physically weak and relatively slow.
+My two qualities were great technique and insight, which happen to be two things you cannot measure with a computer."

 Personal life

 The youngest of nine brothers and sisters, Van Gaal was brought up as a Catholic.
 His father, a salesman, died when Van Gaal was 11.
 At the age of 18, Van Gaal met Fernanda Obbes at a Catholic youth group.
 They married three years later, and had two daughters, Brenda and Renate.
 In 1994, Obbes died of liver and pancreatic cancer.
 Van Gaal was mocked by fans of Ajax's opponents for her illness.
 In 2008, Van Gaal married his current wife, Truus, with whom he shares a holiday home near Albufeira, Algarve, Portugal.

 According to The Daily Telegraph, it emerged in 2009 that Van Gaal had lost millions of pounds investing in fraudster Bernie Madoff's Ponzi scheme.

 On 3 April 2022, Van Gaal said that he was receiving treatment for prostate cancer.
 On 12 April 2022, he said that his treatment was successful.

 In media

 In 2000, Van Gaal appeared in Nike's "The Mission" campaign advertising their Total 90 range of football equipment.
 In the advert, Van Gaal sends a team of Nike-sponsored players to retrieve a Nike Geo Merlin ball being held in a secure facility by robot ninjas.
 Oliver Bierhoff protests, "It's just a ball", to which Van Gaal responds, "No!
 It's rounder!"
 After the players retrieve the ball, Van Gaal pilots the escape helicopter to safety.

 In 2022, Geertjan Lassche made a two-hour documentary about Louis van Gaal, entitled Louis, with the tagline "The man behind the legend".
-It premiered on 11 April in the Amsterdam Tuschinski Theatre.
+It premiered on 11 April at the Tuschinski Theatre in Amsterdam.
 It was released on 14 April 2022.